 The products on this page have been discontinued and will no longer be available for sale when current stock is depleted.
-Consider using one of the products listed above.
+Consider using one of the products listed below.

 Thermo Scientific Imject Maleimide-Activated cBSA is cationized bovine serum albumin formulated for conjugation to sulfhydryl-containing peptides and haptens for use in antibody production procedures.

 Purified BSA has been cationized by chemically capping carboxyl side-chains with primary amines and then modified with SMCC crosslinker to attach maleimide groups capable of forming covalent crosslinks with sulfhydryl (-SH) moieties on cysteine residues of peptides and other molecules.
 Immunogens are easily prepared from peptide antigens that have been engineered with a terminal cysteine residue as a precise conjugation point.
 Several antigen molecules can be attached per carrier protein molecule without blocking intended epitopes by crosslinking to primary amines or carboxylates within the peptide sequence.

 - Maleimide-activated cationized BSA, supplied lyophilized in PBS (pH) with stabilizer

 - Greater than four (4) functional maleimide groups per cBSA molecule

 - Ideal for conjugating cysteine-containing peptide antigens to make immunogen